The best legal structure for a cooperation

 - Foreign legal structures

 Do you need help choosing?
-Use our decision tool to help you make your choice.
+Use the decision tool to help you make your choice.

 Do you want to be sure of your choice?
 Consult a specialist to get an overview of financial, tax and legal consequences.